MicrosoftDocs/CortanaSkillsKit/docs/enterprise/onboarding.md

 * AAD Tenant Name
 * AAD Tenant ID
-* IT Admin Name, email address, and AAD Object ID **[We say above that we're onboarding developers.
-Do they include this line per developer?
-Or are the devs onboarded later somehow?]**
+* IT Admin Name, email address, and AAD Object ID

-Once the tenant is onboarded, developers can begin to build Cortana Enterprise Skills for your organization.
+Once the tenant is onboarded, developers can begin to build Cortana Enterprise Skills for your organization.  **[We say above that we're onboarding developers, but here we're implying that we're only onboarding the enterprise by onboarding the tenant.
+Is there an onboarding process for individual developers?]**

-## Next steps

-Go on to the [Before you start](./before-you-start.md) page.